 Crafted out of a solid block of stabilized wood with gold accents and a jeweled firing button.
 Powered by two 18650’s, the mod is simple to use.
 The Asvape Lucifer is capable of putting out 240 watts and can fire down to 0.15 ohms.
 A powerful and beautiful stabwood high-end box mod.

 What is a mechanical mod?

 A mechanical mod is a simple vaping device that offers great potential, but requires strong user knowledge and regular maintenance in order unleash its full potential.
 Most mech mods are metal tubes, though there are some mechanical box mods.
-Unlike regulated vaping mods, which are currently the majority of the market, mechanical mods do not have any electronics.
+Unlike regulated vaping mods, which are currently the majority of the market, fully-mechanical mods do not have any electronics.

 Enthusiast vapers enjoy mechanical mods for several reasons.
 For vapers that enjoy high wattages, mechs allow for the unfiltered use of high-amperage 18650 batteries.
 Some like the collectible aspects of these devices; there are several models that use expensive metals and feature incredible workmanship.
 Lastly, some vapers prefer the simplicity of mech mods.
 Since there aren’t any electronics that will fail, they can potentially last for decades if used appropriately and maintained properly.